mobileartcatalog/MordernArtCatalog/README.md

-# boilerplateReactExpress
 #1 npm install
+#2 create default.json in config folder. add mongoDBURI into the file.

-#2 npm run start-dev , starting build watch and ready to developer
+#3 npm run start-dev , starting build watch and ready to developer

-#this boilerPlate only has React and Express setup, ideally for backend project with simple frontend setup.